Hypernetworks: cluster synchronisation is a higher-order effect: Introduction

 for $x_0, x_1, x_2, y_0, y_1\in \mathbb{R}$.
 We require that the function $F\colon \mathbb{R} \times \mathbb{R}^2 \times \mathbb{R}^2\times \mathbb{R}^2 \to\mathbb{R}$ satisfies the invariance equations

 In other words, the three pairs of $X$-inputs of $F$ can be exchanged without changing the value of $F$ (this is why we emphasize pairs of variables among the arguments of $F$ using additional brackets).
 We make no assumptions on the function $G\colon \R \to \R$.
 As a result of \eqref{exampleF}, we may think of the cells with states $y_0$ and $y_1$ as being targeted by three identical {\it hyperedges} of order two.
 The hypernetwork that encodes the structure of equations \eqref{firstexamplesystem} is depicted in the left panel of \Cref{fig:awesome_image3}.
-In \Cref{sec:hypernet}, we shall define, in general, {\it admissible maps and vector fields} for a broad class of hypernetworks.

 Synchronisation occurs when groups of cells in the system evolve synchronously.
 Note for example that substituting $x_0=x_1=x_2$ and $y_0=y_1$ in \eqref{firstexamplesystem} yields that $\dot x_0 = \dot x_1 = \dot x_2$ and $\dot y_0 = \dot y_1$.
 This implies that the synchrony space